Edible Cookie Dough (5 Flavors!)

 • Double Chocolate Chip Cookie Flavor

-• 1Beat the brown sugar, granulated sugar, butter, milk, vanilla extract, and the molasses with an electric mixer on medium-high speed in a large bowl until light and fluffy, about 3 minutes.
-Scrape the sides and bottom of the bowl then evenly sprinkle the baking soda, salt, and the cocoa powder over the mixture.
-Beat for 30 seconds then add the flour and mix on low speed until well incorporated.
+• 1Beat the brown sugar, granulated sugar, butter, milk, vanilla extract, and molasses with an electric mixer on medium-high speed in a large bowl until light and fluffy, about 3 minutes.
+Scrape the sides and bottom of the bowl, then evenly sprinkle the baking soda, salt, and cocoa powder over the mixture.
+Beat for 30 seconds, then add the flour and mix at low speed until well incorporated.
 If the dough seems too thick or dry, beat in another 1/2 tablespoon of milk.
 Fold in the chocolate chips.

 • Peanut Butter Cookie Flavor

-• 1Beat the brown sugar, granulated sugar, butter (2 tablespoons), peanut butter, milk, vanilla extract, and the molasses with an electric mixer on medium-high speed in a large bowl until light and fluffy, about 3 minutes.
-Scrape the sides and bottom of the bowl then evenly sprinkle the baking soda and salt over the mixture.
-Beat for 30 seconds then add the flour and mix on low speed until well incorporated.
+• 1Beat the brown sugar, granulated sugar, butter (2 tablespoons), peanut butter, milk, vanilla extract, and molasses with an electric mixer on medium-high speed in a large bowl until light and fluffy, about 3 minutes.
+Scrape the sides and bottom of the bowl, and then evenly sprinkle the baking soda and salt over the mixture.
+Beat for 30 seconds, then add the flour and mix at low speed until well incorporated.
 If the dough seems too thick or dry, beat in another 1/2 tablespoon of milk.
 Fold in the chopped peanuts.

 • Oatmeal Cookie Flavor

-• 1Beat the brown sugar, granulated sugar, butter, milk, vanilla extract, and the molasses with an electric mixer on medium-high speed in a large bowl until light and fluffy, about 3 minutes.
-Scrape the sides and bottom of the bowl then evenly sprinkle the baking soda, salt, and cinnamon over the mixture.
-Beat for 30 seconds then add the 1/4 cup of flour and oats, and then mix on low speed until well incorporated.
+• 1Beat the brown sugar, granulated sugar, butter, milk, vanilla extract, and molasses with an electric mixer on medium-high speed in a large bowl until light and fluffy, about 3 minutes.
+Scrape the sides and bottom of the bowl, and then evenly sprinkle baking soda, salt, and cinnamon over the mixture.
+Beat for 30 seconds, add 1/4 cup of flour and oats, and mix at low speed until well incorporated.
 If the dough seems too thick or dry, beat in another 1/2 tablespoon of milk.
 Fold in the raisins (if using).

 • Snickerdoodle Cookie Flavor

-• 1Beat the brown sugar, granulated sugar, butter, milk, and the vanilla extract with an electric mixer on medium-high speed in a large bowl until light and fluffy, about 3 minutes.
+• 1Beat the brown sugar, granulated sugar, butter, milk, and vanilla extract with an electric mixer at medium-high speed until light and fluffy, about 3 minutes.
 Scrape the sides and bottom of the bowl then evenly sprinkle the baking soda, cream of tartar, salt, and cinnamon over the mixture.
 Beat for 30 seconds then add the flour and mix on low speed until well incorporated.
 If the dough seems too thick or dry, beat in another 1/2 tablespoon of milk.
 Serve sprinkled with cinnamon sugar.

 Adam and Joanne's Tips

-• Molasses: A tiny bit of molasses makes the dough extra tasty and rich.
+• Molasses: A bit of molasses makes the dough extra tasty and rich.
 We only use half a teaspoon.
-It’s a small amount, but wow does it make the cookie dough delicious.
+It’s a small amount, but it makes the cookie dough extra delicious.
 Since it’s such a small amount, we made it optional.
 (We realize not everyone wants to buy a whole jar of molasses for one teaspoon!)

-• Bake the cookie dough in a 350-degree Fahrenheit oven until the bottoms and edges are light brown, about 10 minutes.
+• Baking edible cookie dough: All the variations we shared above bake nicely.
+They spread a little more than usual, but honestly, that’s not bad.
+Bake the cookie dough in a 350°F oven until the bottoms and edges are light brown, about 10 minutes.

-• Nutrition Facts: The nutrition facts provided below are estimates.
-We have used the USDA Supertracker recipe calculator to calculate approximate values.
+• The nutrition facts provided below are estimates.
 Calculations are based on the basic dough recipe.

 Nutrition Per Serving Serving Size About 2 tablespoons / Calories 126 / Total Fat 5.9g / Saturated Fat 3.6g / Cholesterol 15.3g / Sodium 79.4mg / Carbohydrate 17g / Dietary Fiber 0.3g / Total Sugars 8.1g / Protein 1.4g